Confidence

 What is a home run shape?

 Not a prediction.
 A probability-adjusted profile.
-Every hitter on every slate gets scored across five independent axes — then ranked by composite signal strength.
+Every hitter on every slate gets scored across five independent axes: pitcher vulnerability, batted-ball shape, contact quality, park conditions, and leverage — to surface the edges that matter.
 We don't tell you who will homer.
-We tell you whose shape fits the slate best.
+We show you whose shape fits the matchup the best.

 01